TRENT-OS/os_crypto/README.md

 # seos\_crypto

+## Overview

-SeOS Crypto Library that allows client/server components in order to run crypto routines either via RPCs or locally
+SEOS Crypto Library provides a library that allows components to run crypto routines either locally or via the CryptoServer

-## Getting Started
+## Usage

-The project is for a static library that can be build including his CMakelists.txt to the cmake build.
+The project creates a library seos_libs.
+Just include CMakelists.txt in the cmake build.

-### Build Dependencies
+### Dependencies

-* configs
+* configuration files
+* mbedTLS (provides the actual crypto implementation)